OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

     > [!NOTE]
     > For single sign-on (SSO) add-ins, the users and groups assigned will also be shared with add-ins that share the same Azure App ID.
 Any changes to user assignments will also apply to those add-ins.
 The related add-ins will be shown on this page.
 For SSO add-ins only, this page will display the list of Microsoft Graph permissions that the add-in requires.

-11. The manifest then saves, which may take up to three minutes.
+11. When finished, choose **Save** to save the manifest.
+This process may take up to three minutes.
 Then, finish the walkthrough by pressing **Next**.
 You now see your add-in along with other apps in Office 365.

     > [!NOTE]
     >  When an administrator chooses **Save**, consent is given for all users.